boxwise/boxtribute/docs/adr/adr_backend_etl_and_hosting_for_StatViz.md

-# ADR: How to do etl in the backend for the DSEE100x project "StatViz"?
+# ADR: How to do ETL in the backend for the DSEE100x project "StatViz"?

 Decision Deadline: